 If your broker is regulated by the FCA, you will now be asked to upload some documents, which could include:

 - Recent Utility Bill or Bank Account Statement

-Once your deposit at IG has been confirmed, you can proceed to trade or buy Boohoo shares.
+Once your deposit has been confirmed, you can proceed to trade Boohoo shares.

-Once you search for Boohoo and land on its trading page, you will then see an order screen like the below.
+Once you search for Boohoo and land on its trading page, you will then see an order box.